jarl93/kcurves/README.md

 python3 kcurves/generate_synthetic.py ./configs/synthetic_generation.yaml
 ```

+**Note:** All the commands should be executed from the main folder of your project (where you executed the git clone).

 The default configuration file "./configs/synthetic_generation.yaml" is a configuration file to set the functions parameters to generate the data.
 You can create your own file or modify default one, if you create a new one please change the last parameter when executing the script.

 # Visualize the data generated